cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The following network messages enable the Governance features built in to Dash.
+The following network messages enable the Governance features built in to Lifetioncoin.
 For additional details on the governance system, see this [Budget System page](https://docs.dash.org/en/stable/governance/index.html).

 ![Overview Of P2P Protocol Governance Request And Reply Messages](/img/dev/en-p2p-governance-messages.svg)